Coffee for Individuals with Histamine Intolerance and MCAS

 1. Caffeine's Role

-Caffeine is a known stimulant that can exacerbate symptoms of MCAS and Histamine Intolerance.
-Caffeine triggers the release of adrenaline and other neurotransmitters that can overstimulate the nervous system, which may, in turn, activate mast cells—a hallmark of MCAS.
-These activated mast cells release histamine and other inflammatory mediators, potentially worsening symptoms for sensitive individuals.
+Caffeine is a well-known stimulant that can worsen symptoms of MCAS and Histamine Intolerance.
+By triggering the release of adrenaline and other neurotransmitters, caffeine can overstimulate the nervous system, which may, in turn, activate mast cells—a key factor in MCAS.
+These activated mast cells release histamine and other inflammatory mediators, potentially intensifying symptoms for sensitive individuals.

 2. Mycotoxins in Coffee